Eighth Grade – Language Arts

 Have students to brainstorm specific questions beginning with the words who, where, what, when, why and how.
 Some questions may include:

-Once questions have been formulated, direct students to use CIS to research the answer to these questions.
+Once questions have been formulated, direct students to conduct the necessary research to find the answers.

 Have students organize their information into a logical pattern and write an essay based on their research.